yvesdebeer/yvesdebeer.github.io/_drafts/2021-12-16-IoT-Garagedoor-Opener.md

 ![IOT-GD-7.png]({{site.baseurl}}/images/IOT-GD-7.png)

 Now, when you hit the BUTTON, you should see the LED colour change and the relais should be activated which should result in a signal on the remote control to open the garage.
+The fact that the LED was turned of again means that the communication was successful as this action was performed by the Arduino code.